jamesdruhan/vue-jd-table/README.md

 ###### Global

-The following registers JDTable as a global component.
+The following registers JD-Table as a global component.
 Once registered, you can use the instructions above (SFC) to use and apply the component without having to import it each time.

 ```vue
 import Vue     from 'vue';